Frank Nied: Purchasing the Indians

 After experiencing financial losses from 1912 to 1919, The Akron Indians was sold to Nied and Art Ranney, an Akron businessman and former football player at the University of Akron.
 The 1919 Indians finished the season 5-5-0 and lost money despite the presence of one of the country's best breakaway runners, Fritz Pollard.
 The new owners soon dropped the Indian moniker and adopted the new name the "Akron Pros," hoping to inspire better results, or at least better attendance.
 The team's home field Akron's League Park was laid out by Nied's father, Lew, in 1906 at the corner of Carroll and Beaver streets.

 Founding of the NFL

 Ranney and Nied attended the August 20, 1920 and September 17, 1920, meeting that set up the NFL.
-The minutes for the September 17, 1920 meeting were kept on the stationary of the Akron Pros football team by Ranney, who was then elected secretary-treasurer of the league.
+The minutes for the September 17, 1920 meeting were kept on the stationery of the Akron Pros football team by Ranney, who was then elected secretary-treasurer of the league.